Flat bands and band touching from real-space topology in hyperbolic lattices: Summary and outlook

 We note in this context that Ref.~\onlinecite{saa2021} uses graph-theoretic methods to predict the value of $f$ for the line graph of a generic $\{p,q\}$ lattice, which evaluates to $f=1/3$ for $\{p,3\}$ lattices with PBC, in agreement with our results for the kagome-like lattices.
 In our work, we further show how this number can be obtained from real-space topology and hyperbolic band theory arguments, and that it applies separately to both Abelian and non-Abelian states.
 We also investigate band-touching phenomena which are not explicitly discussed for the heptagon-kagome and octagon-kagome lattices in Ref.~\onlinecite{saa2021}.
 For the dice-like lattices, our results suggest that the lower bound $f\geq|N_A-N_B|/(N_A+N_B)$ implied by Eq.~(\ref{chiralFBS}), which evaluates to $f\geq(p-3)/(p+3)$ for dice decorations of the $\{p,3\}$ lattice, is generically saturated.

 Looking ahead, we propose a few directions for future research.
-First, it would be desirable to either rigorously prove, or give counter-examples for, the conjecture above.
+First, it would be desirable to rigorously prove or disprove the conjectured properties (1) and (2) above.
+(If the band-touching index is $w=1$, property (2) is trivially true, since non-Abelian states necessarily appear in degenerate multiplets.)
 Second, the hyperbolic band theory analysis presented here requires the determination of a Fuchsian translation group for a given hyperbolic lattice.
 To date, this has only been achieved by Ref.~\onlinecite{Boettcher:2021} for a limited set of $\{p,q\}$ lattices.
 For example, it would be desirable to identify the hyperbolic Bravais lattice for the $\{9,3\}$ lattice, whose line graph is known to exhibit a gapped flat band~\cite{Kollar:2019}, and which also provides the skeleton for the nine-fold symmetric version of the dice lattice.
 In addition, our understanding of the spectra of hyperbolic lattices and of non-Abelian Bloch states would be greatly advanced if an explicit parametrization of the moduli space of irreps of two and higher dimensions could be found.

 Another promising direction suggested by the present work is to construct hyperbolic lattice models with nearly-flat topological bands.
 By analogy with the Euclidean kagome lattice~\cite{ohgushi2000}, we anticipate nearly-flat bands with nonzero Chern number in the octagon-kagome lattice with magnetic fluxes threading the triangular and octagonal plaquettes of this lattice.
 Placing correlated fermions or bosons in such topologically nontrivial nearly-flat bands may result in exotic fractional Chern insulator states, as in the Euclidean case~\cite{tang2011,sun2011,Neupert:2011,sheng2011,regnault2011,parameswaran2013}.
 Owing to the underlying negative curvature however, such states could harbor exotic features with no direct Euclidean analog.
 For example, the Riemann-Hurwitz formula implies that the genus of compactified PBC clusters grows linearly with the system size, a fact that was central for the real-space topological argument presented in this work.
 This in turn suggests that putative fractional Chern insulator states on a hyperbolic lattice possess a topological ground-state degeneracy that is exponentially large in the system size~\cite{wen1990}, an effect that is somewhat reminiscent of the phenomenology of fracton phases of matter~\cite{Nandkishore:2019}.